machaniG/retail-demand-forecasting/README.md

 - **Monthly and manual tiers are identified but not modeled.** They are currently scoped out rather than forecast — a reasonable next iteration would build a lightweight monthly-cadence model for the monthly tier specifically, given it still carries a non-trivial 12% of volume.
 - **Recurring-bulk orders are classified but not yet used as a feature.** SKUs with a regular large-order cadence were flagged during EDA but a `days_since_last_spike`-style feature has not been added to the trained model.
 This likely affects a small SKU subset but could recover some of the volume currently excluded by the row-level cutoff.
 - **Static SKU features imply the model needs periodic refitting.** Since `SKU mean quantity` (frozen at fit time) dominates gain, the model will be slow to react if a SKU's demand pattern genuinely shifts mid-deployment.
 A refit cadence (e.g., monthly) should be built into the production plan rather than treating the model as fit-once.
-- **Bias, while small, hasn't been corrected in production.** The -1.76% bias should be addressed (via multiplier or alpha re-tuning, above) before this model drives automated ordering.
+- **Bias, while small, has not been corrected in production.** The -1.76% bias should be addressed (via multiplier or alpha re-tuning, above) before this model drives automated ordering.
 - **Category-level breakdown of remaining error is unexplored** — a next step would be checking whether residual error clusters by product category, which could point to additional useful features.